JackyYao1021/JackyYao1021/README.md

 - Hi, I’m Yujie "Jack" Yao.
 Nice to meet you!
-- I’m currently an undergraduate Computer Science student at UoN.
+- I’m currently a postgraduate student at UoE.

 <!---
 JackyYao1021/JackyYao1021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.